 Microsoft Window 7 Workstation

 EasyConnect provides port-based authentication similar to 802.1X, but easier to implement.
 EasyConnect learns about the authentication from Active Directory and provides session-tracking for active network sessions.
 Session Directory notifications can be published with PxGrid.

 Both EasyConnect and 802.1x can be configured on the same port, but you must have a different ISE policy for each service.
-EasyConnect is supported in High Availabilty mode.
+EasyConnect is supported in High Availability mode.
 It is recommended to have dedicated PSN for WMI.
-Best practice is to have two PSN – one is active and the second is in standby.
+The best practice is to have two PSN – one is active and the second is in standby.

-All of the PSNs receive the data from the DC but only one is set as the master and forward the events to the MnT.
+All of the PSNs receive the data from the DC but only one is set as the active and forward the events to the MnT.
 The PSNs elect the active one and automatically handle the case of promoting the standby in case of a failure.
-The process of electing PSN as primary by PassievID Managment service is transparent.
+The process of electing PSN as primary by PassievID Management service is transparent.

 EasyConnect Process Flow

 The switch is configured for MAB, which sends an Authentication request to PSN.
 PSN replies with limited access, which allows the user to authenticate with Active Directory.
 PSN authenticating the client forwards the information about MAB auth, RADIUS accounting start, an interim stop to MNT.
 Primary PSN ( This might not be the Authenticating PSN.
 This is the PSN elected as primary by PassiveId Management Service) forwards WMI Auth events to MnT.
 Once all the data is collected and merged in the session directory by MnT, MnT proxies CoA request to Authenticating PSN which forwards CoA to NAD and re-evaluates the user for authorization.

 Permissions are different when AD user is part of Domain Admins group and if AD user is not part fo Domain Admins group.